 Bennett was a passionate scholar whose extraordinary precision and attention to detail are well illustrated by the numerous grids, graphs, and statistical calculations he completed in his work on Linear B. His roles also included those of a mentor, encourager and collaborator, and as a reputable and greatly respected scholar in the field, Bennett received frequent correspondence and papers for review from colleagues and amateurs alike.
 Prior to and around the time of the decipherment of Linear B, Bennett collaborated closely with Michael Ventris (these letters are included within PASP’s Michael Ventris archival collection), and for years afterwards he remained close with those such as Carl Blegen, his former teacher, and John Chadwick, a frequent collaborator.

 Bennett donated the materials to PASP under the custody of Prof. Palaima.
 Related materials are found in PASP’s collections of the papers of Michael Ventris and Alice E. Kober.
 Additionally, PASP houses the offprint collection of Emmett.
 L. Bennett, Jr., also given to Prof. Palaima who retains ownership.

 In July 2017, Garrett Bruner digitized and processed over three hundred items from the Bennett collection for publication through TSW.
 The items are correspondence covering a range of Bennett’s closest collaborators like Carl Blegen, John Chadwick and Sir John Myres.
-He was assisted in this project by Amanda Rodriguez.
 The material be accessed at TSW by the URL below: